Alycia Lane: Career

-Lane's television career began while completing her master's degree at Northwestern University, serving as a Washington, D.C.-based reporter for KSNT in Topeka, Kansas.
-After completing her studies, she returned to her native New York and joined Cablevision-owned News 12 the Bronx, where she served as an anchor and reporter.
+Lane's television career began while completing her master's degree at Northwestern University, serving as a Washington, D.C.–based reporter for KSNT in Topeka, Kansas.
+After completing her studies, she returned to New York and joined Cablevision-owned News 12 the Bronx, where she served as an anchor and reporter.
 Among the stories she covered there was the 1999 shooting of African immigrant Amadou Diallo, who was shot to death by four New York City police officers.

 In 2000, Lane moved to Miami, after being hired as a reporter for Fox affiliate WSVN.
-She joined a rival station, NBC-owned WTVJ a year later, and spent two years there before moving to Philadelphia and CBS-owned KYW-TV in September 2003.
-KYW-TV paired her with Larry Mendte on their 11 o'clock newscast.
+She joined a rival station, NBC-owned WTVJ a year later and spent two years there before moving to Philadelphia and CBS-owned KYW-TV in September 2003.
+KYW-TV paired her with Larry Mendte on their 11:00 p.m. edition of CBS 3 Eyewitness News.
 Mendte had been wooed away from rival WCAU-TV where he led the station to #1 in the ratings in some newscast slots for the first time in 30 years.
 By early 2004 KYW-TV had experienced "an amazing 61%" rise in the show's ratings.
 In 2005, she was awarded a local Emmy Award for co-hosting the annual "Holiday Traditions" special.

-After her stint at KYW-TV, Lane moved to Los Angeles in July 2009 and was hired by NBC affiliate KNBC on August 18.
-She debuted on the air August 29 in the weekend evening anchor chair, replacing Kim Baldonado.
-In February 2010, Lane became co-anchor of Today in LA on KNBC.
+After her stint at KYW-TV, Lane moved to Los Angeles in July 2009 and was hired by NBC-owned KNBC on August 18.
+She debuted on the air on August 29 as anchor of the weekend editions of the Channel 4 News where she replaced Kim Baldonado.
+In February 2010, Lane became co-anchor of Today in L.A. on KNBC.
 In 2011, Lane received a National Edward R. Murrow Award for Writing on a special story about a mysterious disorder called 'Angelman Syndrome'.
 In addition, she has won multiple Emmy Awards at KNBC, along with two Golden Mic Awards.

 In October 2013, KNBC announced that Lane was no longer employed by the station.